-Bombardier Recreational Products Inc. ("BRP") warrants its 2025 LYNX® snowmobiles (the "Product") sold by distributors or dealers authorized by BRP to distribute the Product (a "BRP Distributor / Dealer") outside of the United States of America, Canada, members of the European Economic Area (which is comprised of the member states of the European Union plus United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), members states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2026 Ski-Doo ® snowmobiles (the "Product") sold by distributors or dealers authorized by BRP to distribute Ski-Doo snowmobiles ("BRP") Distributor/Dealer") outside of the United States of America, Canada, members of the European Economic Area (which is comprised of the member states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), members states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") and Turkey, from defects in material or workmanship for the period and under the conditions described below.